The popularity of metal stamping parts has only grown over the decades since it was first introduced and for a good reason.

 - Final Assembly & Packaging Requirements

-The more to plan in advance, the easier to identify any issues that might hinder the precision metal stamping process.
+The more to plan before, the easier to identify any issues that might hinder the precision metal stamping process.

 For a precision metal stamping company, the earlier you can spot a potential issue, the more planning that can be done to make corrections without boosting the cost.

 However, it may be discovered that metal stamping parts are simply not the right method.
-Unfortunately, that realization can happen well after some manufacturers had made the commitment to stamp the parts which occurs all too often.
+Unfortunately, that realization can happen well after some manufacturers had committed to stamping the parts which occur all too often.